TheArturthur/CoppermindScraper/Cosmere/Spren.md

 ### Bonds With Animals
 Large animals, most notably the [[Greatshell\|greatshells]], utilize spren bonds to grow to enormous sizes that would not be otherwise possible.
 There seem to be two types of spren facilitating this -- an unknown type living in their gemhearts, and [[Mandras\|mandras]], which decrease the pull of gravity on their bodies. [[Skyeels\|Skyeels]] also form bonds with mandras, which allow them to outright fly despite not having wings.
 Non-crustacean creatures forming spren bonds include the [[Ryshadium\|Ryshadium]], a breed of horses which have evolved to attract some type of spren -- most likely musicspren.
 This bond is the possible reason for the Ryshadium's unusually high intelligence, as well as their prodigious strength and other adaptations to Rosharan environment.
 The "magic fish" of the [[Purelake\|Purelake]] are another example of Rosharan fauna forming symbiotic bonds with spren.
 Eating the fish grants numerous benefits, ranging from medicinal, like curing aches, to outright supernatural, like predicting when someone will come to visit or locating missing persons.
-Whether or not the Ryshadiums and the fish have gemhearts is unknown.
+Whether or not the Ryshadium and the fish have gemhearts is unknown.

 ### Singer Forms
 [[Singer\|Singers]] can attain different forms by taking a spren into their gemheart during a [[Highstorm\|highstorm]].
 Each such form comes with a slightly different physical shape, and even different biology -- for example, only [[Mateform\|mateform]], [[Slaveform\|slaveform]], and possibly [[Dullform\|dullform]] are capable of reproducing, while [[Warform\|warform]] is taller and more muscular, with ridges and natural plating to protect its wearer.